 - All of the toys – Keep out a few favorites but it’s safer to get the toys on the boat than to accidentally store them for two years.

-Non-Temporary Storage (NTS)- Any items that can be lived without for two years, including most furniture.
+Non-Temporary Storage (NTS)- Any items that can be lived without for two years or more.
+This should be most of the furniture.
 Ask your Personal Property office for the address when setting up the NTS shipment.

 - Outdoor/ lawn equipment and furniture – Probably won’t have a lawn in Korea, so store it.

-- Tools and large workshop equipment – Chances are there won’t be a garage either.
+- Tools and large workshop equipment – Chances are there won’t be a garage either, store it.

 - Books, encyclopedias, comic books etc – Personally, not having my library for 2 years is heart wrenching.
 But books are too heavy and will kill your weight allowance.